iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators/Introduction to Operators for Optimizations.md

 **References**
-1. \<Large-scale convex Optimizations: Algorithms and analysis via Monotone Operators\> by Ernest K. Ryu & Wotao Yin.
+1. **\<Large-scale convex Optimizations: Algorithms and analysis via Monotone Operators\>** by Ernest K. Ryu & Wotao Yin.
 A very complicate textbook, which should serve as primary references.
-2. \<A Primer on Monotone Operators\>, this one is a really good one!
+2. **\<A Primer on Monotone Operators\>**, this one is a really good one!
 The collections are extremely good.
 See [Primer on Monotone Operators](Primer%20on%20Monotone%20Operators.pdf) for more.
+3. **\<Convex Analysis and Monotone Operator Theory in Hilbert Spaces\>**`, this one is from Professor Heinz and it should be treated as an essential reference.

 ---
 ### **Lipschitz Operator**